OsbornAI/Anime-Recommendation-Engine/README.md

 <br />

 ### Section 9 - Model testing
-This section deals with testing the model on the test data created
+This section deals with testing the model on the test data created.
  - Aanalyse some samples from the test data
  - Create a function which parses custom data to predict if the show will be above or below the mean